Javmendez727/formExercise/README.md

-# Getting Started with Create React App
+# Getting Started with FormUsers Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First thing to start with the project it is install all the libraries and dependencies with the command:

+### `npm install`

 ## Available Scripts